A-Z GUIDE on choosing a Surfboard

 – Fiberglass boards have polyurethane core and are then covered with fiberglass resin with the fiberglass cloth.

 Anyhow, whenever you have the chance to try, you’ll feel the difference between the two as they have a different feel on your hands and the waves.
 The wax stays on the same way on both and the ding-repair kits cost the same too – so no fuzz there.

 1,2,3,4,5.
 Single, twin, triple, quad or five-fin?

 Fixed-fin, FCS or FCSII?

 Modern surfboards have a great variety of fin set-ups to choose, whereas back in the day there were mainly fixed fins – that means the fin was attached to the board in the process of making one.
 So there was no possibility to remove the fin when needed for convenient transport or

 when changing the preferences.
 There have been

 trends, what people prefer to use, and of course personal preferences in one’s experience and history of use.
-I personally think that fixed fins give the board a unique feel, as it is like a one-piece board.
+I think that fixed fins give the board a unique feel, as it is like a one-piece board.
 But as the time goes by you will not be seeing many of fixed fins anymore.

 Single-fin setup is mainly used on longboards.
-As the board is long and heavy, it needs a one solid and large fin to guide it through the wave smoothly.
+As the board is long and heavy, it needs one solid and large fin to guide it through the wave smoothly.
 You might sometimes see a shortboard as with a single fin, and it is not hard to spot it in the distance as it rides very differently and more groovy on the wave.